 Species

 Turtles are as different from one another as animals of any taxonomic group–think of bears, for example, which range from polar to black to grizzly to panda.
 Each has its own behaviors and needs.
 Some turtles are aquatic and some terrestrial, some can only live in fresh water while some prefer brackish (partly salty), some can handle strong currents but some require shallow, still water…and so on.
-Not counting sea turtles, which are migratory, Connecticut has eight species of turtles that live here year-round.
+Not counting sea turtles, which are migratory, Maine has seven species of turtles that live here year-round.
 It’s important to be able to identify the turtle you find because:

 A) every species is different, and you need to know how to help–not hurt–that animal;

-Identifying Connecticut Species
+Identifying Maine's Native Species

 Sizes given are for carapace (shell) length.
 These are brief summaries;

-Listed species are protected by law; click
+Listed species are protected by law.

 Eastern Painted Turtle